 It's actually really simple for food manufacturers to water down juice without anyone being the wiser.
 According to the U.S. Pharmacopeial Convention's Food Fraud Database, orange juice is one of the main waterlogged juices.
-Other juices, like the trendy pomegranate juice, are cut with other juices—like apple—to increase volume.
+Other juices, like the trendy pomegranate juice, are cut with other juices—like apple juice—to increase volume.
 Our advice is to skip the juice altogether; the too-sweet beverages have been shown to make you fat.
-For more, watch this video on The Shocking Drink That Makes You Fat.
+For more, check out these 18 Worst "Healthy" Store-Bought Juices.

 Read the label on many packages of meat like chicken and pork and you'll find a note that says a saline solution has been added.
-The reason: Pumping up meat with water makes it bigger so you think you're getting more, but you're actually paying more than you should because of it.
+The reason: Pumping up meat with water makes it bigger so you think you're getting more, but you're actually paying more per pound because of this water weight.

 Olive oil is a $1.5 billion business in the United States, making it a huge target for fraud.
-According to The Food Renegade, as much as 70 percent of olive oil marketed as extra virgin is actually cut with other oil.
+According to Forbes, as much as 80 percent of Italian olive oil marketed as extra virgin is actually cut with other oil.
 Luckily, an Italian operation led to the arrest of 33 people believed to be running this scam in 2017, so these fraudulent oils could be leaving grocery store shelves soon.

-Eggs are an amazing source of heart-healthy fats, their labeling is deemed one of our sneakiest grocery store scams yet.
+Although eggs are an amazing source of heart-healthy fats, their labeling is deemed one of our sneakiest grocery store scams yet.
 (Find out more about What Happens to Your Body When You Eat Eggs!)
-But the way eggs are raised in factories take the nutrition down a notch; and yes, there are ethical concerns with the way the chickens are treated.
-Cage-free and free-range eggs seem like a better alternative, but manufacturers have taken advantage of that, listing eggs as "free-range" and "organic" when they're really raised in factories.
+But the way eggs are marketed isn't always an accurate reflection of reality.
+Cage-free eggs seem like a better alternative, but manufacturers have taken advantage of that, listing eggs as "cage-free" when they're really raised in factories.
 (The cages just happen to be a bit bigger than conventional cages.)
-The reason is simple: They can charge more for these eggs, and they're cheaper to produce.
+The reason is simple: They can charge more for these eggs and they're cheaper to produce.
 The government is cracking down on these fraudsters, thankfully.

 You aren't imagining things; shopping carts really are getting bigger.
 The reason: Researchers found that people who used bigger carts ended up spending 40 percent more in the store—that's a big chunk of change.
 Instead, grab a basket (but ugh, aren't those also getting so big?!) or nothing at all if you really are hoping to only pick up a few things.
 And hey, check out these 17 Simple Ways to Save $255 a Month on Groceries!